 Of course, balancing the faders isn’t a one-and-done thing you do at the start of the mix.

-Rebalancing is essential as you add compression, EQ, aux sends, and effects if you want to keep the balance you had before.
+Rebalancing is essential as you add compression, EQ, parallel processing, and effects if you want to keep the balance you had before.

-All the processors add or subtract gain to your signals so you should take that into consideration as you’re adding your plug-ins to the mix.
+All the processors change your signal somewhat, so you should take that into consideration as you’re adding your plug-ins to the mix.

-As long as you spend an extra 20 minutes on balancing at the start, you might save yourself some time down the line.
+Spend an extra 20 minutes on balancing at the start and you’re guaranteed to save some time later down the mix.

 If you have all sorts of different elements and instruments, you need to find a place for them in the stereo spectrum.
 Pan everything around until you’ve found a good balance.